-We used bathymetry and topography data to identify morphotectonic features.
-To highlight and map the architecture of the margins and axes of the rifts, we applied the Difference of Gaussians method to the topography and the bathymetry grids (Akram et al., 2017).
-This method allows a fast and accurate edge
+- We used bathymetry (Gebco compilation) and topography (SRTM 15+) data to identify morphotectonic - 239 features.
+To highlight and map the architecture of the margins and axes of the rifts, we applied the - 240 Difference of Gaussians (Fig. 5) method to the topography and the bathymetry grids (Akram et al., 2017). - 241 This method allows a fast and accurate edge detection of elevation using active spatial bandpass filtering. - We applied luminance coloring to the resulting grid using the open-source image processing software - 243 Gimp.org.

-- detection of elevation using active spatial bandpass filtering.
-We applied luminance coloring to the resulting grid using the open-source image processing software Gimp.org. - To study density-related shallow crustal structures, we used the satellite altimetry-derived vertical gravity - gradient (VGG) model of Sandwell et al. (2014), offering 1 arc-min resolution at offshore regions.
-As higher - 239 frequencies are intensified in the spectral power of the VGG, its anomalies are more source-localized and - shallow-sensitive than free-air anomalies.
-To enhance the edges associated with the VGG, we applied a - 241 linear 11-colors colormap, further applied transparency to the VGG map, and projected it on a shaded - 242 relief (Fig. 5a). - 243 To study deeper crustal structures and eliminate the topography effect, we used Bouguer gravity anomaly - 244 (BGA), derived from the XGM2019 gravity model (Zingerle et al., 2020), calculated with a grid step of 0.1 - 245 degrees.
-The XGM2019 is the most updated global gravity model of the ICGEM and is provided in terms of - spherical harmonics up to 2159 degrees (Ince et al., 2019; Zingerle et al., 2020).
-In addition, we applied a - 247 linear 240-colors colormap to enhance BGA structures, further applied transparency to the BGA map, and - 248 projected it on a shaded relief (Fig. 5b). - To better correlate and discriminate crustal structures and rift features, we considered 1913 earthquake - 250 locations from the International Seismological Centre catalog with minimum magnitudes above 4 ML, - recorded between 1964 and 2019.
-To better infer recent tectonic and volcanic activity, we further - 252 considered the locations of Quaternary onshore volcanoes, from the Global Volcanism Program - 253 (Smithsonian Institution) and Google Earth mapping.
+- To study density-related shallow crustal structures, we used the satellite altimetry-derived vertical gravity - 245 gradient (VGG) model of Sandwell et al. (2014), offering 1 arc-min resolution at offshore regions.
+As higher - 246 frequencies are intensified in the spectral power of the VGG, its anomalies are more source-localized and - shallow-sensitive than free-air anomalies.
+To enhance the edges associated with the VGG, we applied a - linear 11-colors colormap, further applied transparency to the VGG map, and projected it on a shaded - 249 relief (Fig. 6a). - 250 To study deeper crustal structures and eliminate the topography effect, we used Bouguer gravity anomaly - 251 (BGA), derived from the XGM2019 gravity model (Zingerle et al., 2020), calculated with a grid step of 0.1 - degrees.
+The XGM2019 is the most updated global gravity model of the International Centre for Global - 253 Earth Models (ICGEM) and is provided in terms of spherical harmonics up to 2159 degrees (Ince et al., - 254 2019; Zingerle et al., 2020).
+In addition, we applied a linear 240-colors colormap to enhance BGA - structures, further applied transparency to the BGA map, and projected it on a shaded relief (Fig. 6b). - To better correlate and discriminate crustal structures and rift features, we considered 1913 earthquake - locations (Fig. 3) from the International Seismological Centre catalog with minimum magnitudes above 4 - 258 ML, recorded between 1964 and 2019.
+To better infer recent tectonic and volcanic activity, we further - considered the locations of Quaternary onshore volcanoes (Fig. 3), from the Global Volcanism Program - 260 (Smithsonian Institution) and Google Earth mapping.